pingcap/docs/tidb-cloud/secure-connections-to-serverless-tier-clusters.md

 ## What TLS versions can I use?

 TiDB Serverless Tier supports TLS 1.2 and TLS 1.3.

+TLS 1.0 and TLS 1.1 are not supported due to security reasons.
+For background information, refer to IETF [Deprecating TLS 1.0 and TLS 1.1](https://datatracker.ietf.org/doc/rfc8996/).

 ## What certificates do I need？